 Norman Island is located at the southern tip of the British Virgin Islands archipelago.
 It is one of several islands reputed to be the inspiration for Robert Louis Stevenson’s pirate novel Treasure Island.
 The island may have been named after a pirate who bought it sometime during the early 18th century.
 The island is uninhabited and privately owned.

-The island is uninhabited.
-However, it is popular for sailors because of the surrounding calm waters.
-The Bight is one anchorage that is frequented.
-Its lovely white beach and two restaurants/bars make this the perfect stop for an afternoon or evening.
+Despite not being inhabited, the island is well known to sailors for its calm waters.
+The Bight is one very popular anchorage, and its lovely white beach and two restaurants/bars make this the perfect stop for an afternoon or evening.

-- Snorkel or dive the Norman Island Caves.
-The Caves consists of three caves in the rocky cliffs right around the corner from The Bight.
-Here you can snorkel among tropical fish and swim into the narrow caverns.
+- Snorkel or dive into the Norman Island Caves.
+The Caves consist of three caves at the water level in the rocky cliffs right around the corner from The Bight.
+Here you can snorkel among tropical fish and swim in the narrow caverns.

 - Hike around the island.
 Although Norman Island is small, it has almost 12 miles of fantastic walking trails.

 - Play pirate for a day and search for buried treasure.
 You never know what you may find!